AhmWael/AhmWael/README.md

 ## Hi I'm Ahmad Wael 👋
 Computer and Communication Engineering Student from Egypt, who is very passionate about Robotics, Machine Learning, AI, Computer Vision!
-- 🔭 I’m currently working on a soccer playing robot
 - 💬 Ask me about Robotics

 ## :speech_balloon: Connect with me: